yayudev/yayu.dev/README.md

 Will be adding proper contributing guidelines after initial release.

 # License

 MIT stuff.
-Will appreciate any mention but
+Will appreciate any mention but not required.